Coding with Power Mode in Visual Studio Code! (Includes all v2.2.0 settings)

 Select an effect from the preset effects.

-If powermode.customExplosions is set, it will be given priority.
+If powermode.customExplosions is set, that will take precedence.

 powermode.shakeIntensity